Tuesday 24 March 2026

 True active travel means seamless journeys.
 This session focuses on linking walking, wheeling, and cycling with public transport networks – from secure cycle parking to journey planning tools and wayfinding systems that make modal shift simple and convenient

-Walking Tour – Cardiff in Motion
+Walking tour - Cardiff city centre

 15.15